Monday, 12 October 2020

 Here is his update on these new posts, which contain useful additional constitutional detail on this phase of the GA's development.

 One of those developments, publication of 'Teaching Geography' from April 1975, has been well documented and is still central to the GA's work to this day.
+The other major change, a new constitution for the Association, was just as important but most members would have been unaware of it.

 As Bill Balchin's Centenary History of the GA has recorded (see page 60), the process of change had been initiated in 1973 with the formation of a committee to review the Association's aims and functions.
 After several years of detailed discussions the new constitution was eventually introduced in 1977.

-The 1977 Annual Report, quoted here, suggests that change would only be justified if it created a service that was both 'more responsive to members' and brought about 'more effective involvement nationally and internationally'.
+The 1977 Annual Report, quoted here, suggests that change would only be justified if it created a service that was both 'more responsive to members' and brought about 'more effective involvement nationally and internationally'

 I was not a member of the committee drawing up the new constitution but I was, as a Joint Honorary Secretary whose term of office straddled the old and new constitutions, very much involved in implementing it.
 So in what ways did the Association become more responsive and more effective?